Designer & Builder of the Spring 2025 Hospital Home Lottery Showhome

 The sooner the better!

-If you’ve got date in mind that you want to start construction, back that up about 6 months to account for the design phase.
+If you’ve got a date in mind that you want to start construction, back that up about 6 months to account for the design phase.
 And then back that up even further based on how soon we can start on your design.